Luchador/GUD/tools/geditor/docs/DOOR_SHADOWS.md

 insufficient matrix/vertex memory.
 They decode matrices produced by the game's actual fixed-point converter.
 Host tests do not rasterize an N64 frame;
 emulator visual verification is still required.

+Collision checks execute the game's triangle intersection, shared BG hit query and bullet room/range checks.
+They cover both layers and sides, all opening fractions and directions, outer edges and the diagonal, misses, scaled positions and saved room origins, base/detail texture IDs, nearest-hit ordering with other shadows and ordinary BG (including the light-fixture bias), unavailable render memory, cache eviction, deletion and level reset.
+Ordinary BG and object impact material lookup is also covered by `python3 tools/tests/hit_textures/run.py`.